vbrik/cta-data-relay/README.md

-# CTA Relay
+# CTA Data Relay
 This applications relays data from local disk to a GridFTP endpoint via an S3 bucket.
-CTA Relay is designed for an environment with very specific networking restrictions.
+CTA Data Relay is designed for an environment with very specific networking restrictions.

-"CTA" in CTA Relay refers to the Cherenkov Telescope Array Observatory, the research project for which this application was written to assist with certain data transfers.
+"CTA" in CTA Data Relay refers to the Cherenkov Telescope Array Observatory, the research project for which this application was written to assist with certain data transfers.

 # Overview
-CTA Relay is like a highly-specialized rsync.
+CTA Data Relay is like a highly-specialized rsync.

 It operates roughly as follows: